LiskArchive/lisk-legacy-docs/tutorials.md

 - [Full code example of Hello World app](https://github.com/LiskHQ/lisk-sdk-examples/tree/development/hello_world) on Github.
 - [Hello World Tutorial](tutorials/hello-world.md)

-## Cashback
-__Tutorial on how to create a new custom transaction inherited from a pre-existing transaction type__
+## Cashback - Create a new custom transaction inherited from a pre-existing transaction type

 The Cashback application is an example of a simple but valid use case - a cashback transaction.